MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 - Use multiple regions.
 If your primary region has a paired region, use that pair.
 If not, select regions based on your data residency and latency requirements.

 - Use a nonstateful workload that you can replicate efficiently.
-If you need to store state in the cluster, which we don't recommend, be sure you back up the data frequently in the paired region.
+If you need to store state in the cluster, which we don't recommend, be sure you back up the data frequently in another region.

 - Integrate the recovery strategy, such as replicating to another region, as part of the DevOps pipeline to meet your SLO.